stashed/docs/docs/guides/platforms/eks-kube2iam.md

 - `spec.repository` refers to the `Repository` object `gcs-repo` that holds backend [GCS bucket](https://cloud.google.com/storage/) information.
 - `spec.target.ref`refers to the AppBinding object that holds the connection information of our targeted database.

+> Notice the `spec.runtimeSettings.pod` section.
+We are now passing the respective IAM annotation via `podAnnotations` field.
+Stash will pass this annotation to the respective backup pod.

 Let's create the `BackupConfiguration` crd we have shown above,

 ```bash